Self-Supervised Learning for Recommender Systems: A Survey: Generative Methods

 \subsection{Feature Generation}

-The feature generation task can be formulated as:
+Feature generation can be understood as a regression problem and formulated as:

-where $\|\cdot\|^{2}$ is the MSE loss, and $\mathbf{X}$ is a general expression of features that can be the user profile attributes, item textual features, or learned user/item representations.
+where $\|\cdot\|^{2}$ is the MSE loss, and $\mathbf{X}$ is a general symbol of features that can be the user profile attributes, item textual features, or learned user/item representations.

-In \textbf{PMGT} \cite{liu2021pre}, besides the graph reconstruction task, the feature reconstruction task is also used to pre-tain the Transformer-based recommendation model.
-The method extracts item's textual and image features in advance and initializes item embeddings with the extracted features.
-It then masks a portion of sampled nodes and uses the rest nodes to recover the features of the masked nodes.
+Inspired by GPT-GNN \cite{hu2020gpt}, \textbf{PMGT} \cite{liu2021pre} also sets up a feature reconstruction task to pre-tain the Transformer-based recommendation model.
+The method initializes item embeddings with the extracted image and textual features and then masks a portion of sampled nodes and uses the remaining nodes to recover the features of the masked ones.
 As for the sequence feature generation, Ma \textit{et al.} \cite{ma2020disentangled} propose to reconstruct the representation of the future sequence with the past behaviors.
 Specifically, they disentangle the intentions behind any given sequence of behaviors and the reconstruction is conducted between any pairs of sub-sequences that involve a shared intention.
-Similarly, in \textbf{MMInfoRec} \cite{qiu2021memory} given a sequence with $t$ items, it encodes the sequence and predicts the next item's representation at time step $t$+1.
-The augmented sequence representation is then contrasted with the real $t$+1 item's representation (ground-truth).
-An auto-regressive prediction module is designed to include more futuristic information by predicting the $t$+$k$ item with item $t$+1 to item $t$+$i$-1.
-A dropout function is used in the encoder to create multiple semantically similar item representations for improving CL.
+Similarly, in \textbf{MMInfoRec} \cite{qiu2021memory}, given a sequence with $t$ items, it encodes the sequence and predicts the next item's representation at time step $t$+1.
+The augmented sequence representation is then compared with the ground-truth.
+An auto-regressive prediction module is designed to include more futuristic information by predicting the $t$+$k$ item with item $t$+1 to item $t$+$i$-1, with a dropout function used to create multiple semantically similar item representations.
 To enhance cold-start users and items representation, \textbf{PT-GNN} \cite{hao2021pre} proposes to pre-train GNN models by mimicking the meta-learning setting.
 It picks the users/items with sufficient interactions as target users/items, and performs graph convolution on sampled $K$ neighbors for the targets to predict their ground-truth embeddings learned from the whole graph.
 Optimizing this reconstruction loss directly improves the embedding capacity, making the model easily and rapidly adapt to cold-start users/items.